Steve-Fenton/astro-accelerator/src/pages/features/accessibility.md

 Quite a lot of effort has gone into making the out-of-the-box Astro Boilerplate accessible, though we're happy to [get your feedback on GitHub](https://github.com/Steve-Fenton/astro-boilerplate/issues).

-A huge thank you to the accessibility community, especially Kev Bonett, for their crucial knowledge.
+A huge thank you to the accessibility community, especially Kev Bonett, for sharing their crucial knowledge.

 ## Keyboard Users